itsrehman-beep/travel-app-mcp/replit.md

 Do not make changes to the file `Y`.

 ## System Architecture
 The application features a Python-based backend using FastMCP (v2.13.0.2) for REST-style endpoints with Pydantic validation, and a React + Vite frontend for a responsive UI.
-Full user authentication is implemented with JWT tokens and PostgreSQL database.
+Full user authentication is implemented with bearer tokens stored in Google Sheets (NO PostgreSQL).
 The system supports multi-item booking flows (though currently focused on single-item booking for MVP) and real-time availability checks.
-Google Sheets serves as the persistent data store for travel data, integrated via Replit Connectors.
+Google Sheets serves as the ONLY data store for ALL data including User and Session tables, integrated via Replit Connectors.

 ### UI/UX Decisions
 - **Modern Design**: Teal (#14b8a6) and coral (#f97316) color palette with gradient backgrounds